Your benefits as an Energy Institute member

 My career goals for the future are to not limit the application of my expertise to only the first-world countries, but replicate the methodologies utilised and take forward wins to other countries around the globe, most especially the African continent, including Nigeria.

-Paul Walker CEng MIET MEI, Electrical Technical Authority, Centrica Storage — Hessle, UK
+Paul Walker CEng MIET MEI, Electrical Technical Authority, Centrica Storage — Hessle, England

 My inspiration for working in energy